-10. LRNT 622 Advanced Research: Research Paper or Digital Learning Consulting Project Proposal (3 credit)
+10. LRNT 622 Advanced Research: Applied Research Project or Digital Learning Research Consulting Project Proposal (3 credit)

-Course Goal - To create a research informed proposal to conduct secondary research or a research consulting project.
+Course Goal - To create a research informed proposal to conduct an applied research project or a research consulting project.

 Calendar Description - Helps students to transition from knowledge consumers to knowledge producers.
 Focuses on the research process with particular emphasis on creating effective research questions, analyzing and synthesizing literature, developing evidence-based arguments, selecting a research method to analyze secondary data, and developing a thorough research proposal related to learning, technology and digital learning environments.
 Enables students to focus on an area of personal interest, a topic in the participant's work environment, or conduct a digital learning consulting project.
+Number of Credits - 3